Frederico Ferreira Silva: Juniors

 Silva began his junior career in 2009.
 In May 2010, he won his first singles and doubles titles in a Grade 4 tournament at Istanbul, Turkey.
 Silva made his debut at Junior Grand Slams at the 2011 Wimbledon Championships, reaching the 3rd round.
 Silva was also the runner-up in the 2012 European Junior Championship (U18 division).

 Professional career

-2010

 In 2010, Silva made his ITF Men's Circuit debut at the age of 14, at the Albufeira F3 doubles competition, and reached the final.
+He made his Grand Slam debut at the 2021 Australian Open after qualifying for the main draw.